 But even though I worry I look at my Mum and just see how she handles it so amazingly well especially whilst juggling her other conditions.
 I guess I’ll always have some worries about how I would handle diabetes if I ever get it.
 But it doesn’t eat away at me because how can I let it when I’ve had the best teacher and role model?

 Life must have been a juggling act when I was younger and was more dependent on her, and I guess in some ways it still is as I might not be as dependent on her but I’m still not totally independent.
 Yet, this teaches us more so to just make the most of life and enjoy it.
 It’s fair to say that my family probably faces more challenges than the ‘ordinary family’ but you know what that’s okay because without these challenges we wouldn’t have these significant bonds.
 My Mum has been there through every appointment and still is, she text’s me most dinner times to check up on me, I always text back to check up on her too and I wouldn’t have it any other way!

-Happy diabetes awareness month 2019 mum, thank you for everything you do and continue to do for me despite facing your own health battles on a daily basis.
-I know you don’t do social media and don’t let many people share photos of you never mind dedicating a whole blog post but, you deserve this recognition because I wouldn’t be writing this blog today if it wasn’t for you!
-Oh, let’s add some cheese… I love you mum I know you’ll always support my needs, and I’ll always support yours.
+Happy diabetes awareness month 2019 Mum, thank you for everything you do and continue to do for me despite facing your own health battles on a daily basis.
+I know you don’t do social media and don’t let many people share photos of you never mind dedicating a whole blog post but, you deserve this recognition because I wouldn’t have this blog today if it wasn’t for you!
+Oh, let’s add some cheese… I love you Mum I know you’ll always support my needs, and I’ll always support yours.